5-Day Food Itinerary for Tonga

 Only have five days in Tonga?
-No worries, that’s just enough time to visit two of the main foodie hubs of the Kingdom, Nuku’alofa in Tongatapu and Neiafu in Vava’u!
-In this Tonga foodie itinerary for 5 days, we recommend jetting off to Vava’u first to allow you enough contingency time to return to Tongatapu should your domestic flights get cancelled (which is know to happen now and then).
-Everything in between is all about the best places to visit as a foodie, the best food-related experiences and the best places to stay!
+No worries, that’s just enough time to visit two of the main foodie hubs of The Kingdom, Nuku’alofa on Tongatapu and Neiafu in Vava’u!
+In this Tonga food itinerary for five days, we recommend jetting off to Vava’u first to allow you enough contingency time to return to Tongatapu should your domestic flights get cancelled (which is known to happen now and then).
+Everything in between is about the best places to visit as a foodie, the best food-related experiences and the best places to stay!

-How to Get Around Tonga in 5 Days
+How to Get Around Tonga in Five Days

 Even in just five days, foodies can enjoy some travel around and between islands in Tonga!
 While we give you some travel tips within the itinerary, here’s a quick overview of how to get around Tonga.

 Upon arrival to each island group in Tonga, taxis and accommodations typically offer airport transfers or car rental companies can deliver vehicles to the airport.
 Check out How to Get an Airport Transfer in Tonga for more on the subject.

 For travelling on each of the islands, car hire offers the most flexibility, convenience and privacy.
 Get advice on car hire from What You Need to Hire a Car in Tonga.
 Alternatively, this itinerary is doable with a mix of taxis (see The Complete Guide to Taxis in Tonga), hiring private drivers (see How to Hire a Driver in Tonga for more advice), as well as taking guided tours such as the 10 Best Sightseeing Tours in Tonga.